fulcrumgenomics/fgbio/tools/develop/TrimPrimers.md

 chr1   1010873     1010894   1011118     1011137
 ```

-Paired end reads that map to a given amplicon position are trimmed so that the
+Both paired end reads and fragment reads that map to a given amplicon position
-alignment no-longer includes the primer sequences.
+are trimmed so that the alignment no-longer includes the primer sequences.
+This includes
+both the 5' and 3' ends of each read.
 All other aligned reads have the
-_maximum primer length trimmed_!
+_maximum primer length trimmed_ from the 5' end only!

 Reads that are trimmed will have the `NM`, `UQ` and `MD` tags cleared as they are no longer
 guaranteed to be accurate.
 If a reference is provided the reads will be re-sorted